-Legionnaire, you are serving France with Honour and Fidelity.
+As a Legionnaire, you have the honor of serving France with dedication and loyalty.

 As a Legionnaire, you are expected to uphold the values of the French Foreign Legion’s Code of Honor, which includes treating every other unit member as a brother in arms.
 This means showing the same level of solidarity and support towards every other Legionnaire, regardless of their nationality, race, or religion.
 This bond is an integral part of what makes the French Foreign Legion a cohesive and formidable force on the battlefield.

 As a member of the French Foreign Legion, you are expected to uphold the unit’s values and virtues, including respect for traditions, devotion to your leaders, discipline, and comradeship.
 These qualities are what make you a strong and capable Legionnaire.

 As a proud member of the French Foreign Legion, you are expected to consistently display impeccable personal presentation, including maintaining a tidy and dignified appearance in your uniform and living quarters.
 This pride in your status as a Legionnaire is reflected in your behavior, which should always be modest and respectful.

 As an elite soldier in the French Foreign Legion, you are expected to maintain a high level of physical fitness and devote yourself to rigorous training.
 Your weapon is crucial in your role as a Legionnaire and should be treated with the utmost care and respect.
 You must maintain your physical form constantly to perform your duties effectively and to uphold the high standards of the unit.

 As a member of the French Foreign Legion, you are expected to carry out your missions with the utmost dedication and commitment, even if it means risking your life.
 The task is a sacred duty, and your responsibility is to see it through to completion.